 Schools are 'specified places' which means that the majority of staff and volunteers will be engaged in regulated activity.
-A fuller explanation of regulated activity can be found in Annex F of Keeping Children Safe in Education (2021).
+A fuller explanation of regulated activity can be found in Keeping Children Safe in Education (2022) Annexe E.

 Volunteers

 Volunteers, including governors will undergo checks commensurate with their work in the school and contact with pupils.
 Under no circumstances will a volunteer who has not been appropriately checked be left unsupervised or be allowed to engage in regulated activity.